mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

     participant S as SOPS
     participant T as Terraform
     participant SC as component SCM
-    participant C as Component Registry
+    participant C as Artifact Repository
     participant MACH as MACH services
     participant Cloud as Cloud (AWS/Azure/GCP)